 “Right now, countries are battling and everyone is thinking about finding solutions to the pandemic.
 At this point, it’s not looking so good for early career scientists when it comes to funding.
 Everybody is feeling the pressure.”Fati Aziz, LIRA Grantee

 Early career researchers have been particularly hard-hit by the pandemic restrictions.
 Fati hopes to secure funding to continue her research after LIRA, but is concerned about funding cuts as we move into the post-pandemic phase.
 “I have applied to the CSIRO institute, and other different funders,” she says.
-“I’ve also applied to some lecturing jobs at USG, the biggest University in Ghana.
+“I’ve also applied to some lecturing jobs in Ghana.
 But I’m not sure I’ll even be considered.
 Depending on how this whole thing evolves, I think that some of the agencies will cut down on, or cancel funding.
 Right now, countries are battling and everyone is thinking about finding solutions to the pandemic.
 At this point, it’s not looking so good for early career scientists when it comes to funding.
 Everybody is feeling the pressure.
 If I receive grants, that’s great.
 But I won’t be surprised if not.”

 As global COVID-19 curves continue to peak and then flatten, Fati hopes that funders can take extensions into account, given the time that was lost.
 “It would be nice to know that it’s possible to have a no-cost extension on the research project.
 Sometimes you can’t foresee these things, so it would be nice to have some flexibility for future projects.”
 She also hopes funds can be set aside for future pandemics, or global challenges that may have similar implications.